Geography 222 The Power of Maps and GIS

 On your "Age of Majority": If you are not yet 18, please talk to your kind instructor.
 I would gladly send my kids (6 and 10) on this psychogeography expedition but On "Engaged Discomfort": Getting out of your comfort zone is a useful pedogogic strategy.
 Discomfort (of diverse kinds) leads to physical and mental engagement which may serve to get your brain going and encourage insight, learning, and understanding.
-Thus walking about unknown territory paying attention to sensory and emotional imputs may be keep in mind that it is OK to be a bit uncomfortable.

-Please review the materials on this page before you go out on your psychogeographic
+Thus walking about unknown territory paying attention to sensory and emotional imputs may be in mind that it is OK to be a bit uncomfortable.
+However: use your senses and stay out of Please review the materials on this page before you go out on your psychogeographic